Hit enter to search or ESC to close

 10 New Books You Should Be Picking Up First In 2020

 Emily Nemens is a writer, illustrator, and editor.
 Her debut novel,

-, will be published by Farrar, Straus & Giroux in February 2020.
+, was published by Farrar, Straus & Giroux in February 2020 to critical acclaim.

 © 2020 Emily Nemens.
 Site by